DeveloperLx/macOS_Development_Tutorials_translation/OS X View Controllers Tutorial.md

     <ol>
         <li>
             <code>
-                viewDidLoad()
+                viewDidLoad
             </code>
-            is called once the view is fully loaded and can be used to do one-time initializations like the configuration of a number formatter, register for notifications, or API calls that only need to be done once.
+            is called once the view is fully loaded and can be used to do one-time initializations like the configuration of a number formatter, registering for notifications, or calls to API that only need to be done once.
         </li>
         <li>
             <code>
-                viewWillAppear()
+                viewWillAppear
             </code>
             is called every time the view is about to appear on screen.
 In our application, it is called every time you select the Overview tab.
 This is a good point